andreasthoelke/dotfiles/.vim/notes/notes29-09.md

     how can I use the `:read` command?

-  Select till end of the paragraph/sentence with vim-target deal with directories in ctrlp
+  Select till end of the paragraph/sentence with vim-target

+  deal with directories in ctrlp
     also create files in ctrlp

-mksession does not maintain cursor position in spits of one file
+mksession does not maintain cursor position in splits of one file → tested, and it now seems to work

   -------------------